 LOBSTER FLATS (2010-11) an excerpt

 The images in this book and print series were created by digitally manipulating a limited number of photographs into a theme and variations suite.
 The accompanying text was generated by feeding sentence fragments into an online text randomizer and sifting through the results.
 Swipe, or use the nav buttons below:

 — a three minute tone poem that adapts selected Lobster Flats still images to HD video

 Special thanks to Zoë Keating for the use of her wonderful music.

 Permissible Artifacts (2003 – ongoing)

-Making these assemblages began as an allergic reaction to the political spectacle that preceded the ill-fated invasion of Iraq in 2003.
-The work internalizes issues of blighted cultural memory, vengeance, violence, religious confusion, obfuscation and sexual longing. —— raw pigment, oil, graphite, wax, wire, canvas, wood, papier collé, stainless steel, found objects, computer circuitboards and memory chips, vintage polaroids, text.
+The making of these assemblages began as an answer to the political spectacle that preceded the ill-fated invasion of Iraq in 2003.
+The work internalizes issues of blighted cultural memory, vengeance, violence, religious manipulation, obfuscation and sexual longing. —— raw pigment, oil, graphite, wax, wire, canvas, wood, papier collé, stainless steel, found objects, computer circuitboards and memory chips, vintage polaroids, text.
 Swipe to view…

 an excerpt – images: Tim Trompeter text: Joseph Simas